Thank you for reading our post, please rate this article at the end.

 So, it’s always better to clarify to the salesman that you are visiting all dealerships for comparison and price check.
 It will have two benefits:

-- First, an overly active salesman will be a bit relaxed and may not push you for immediate purchase.
+- First, an overly active salesman will be a bit relaxed and may not push you for an immediate purchase.

 - Secondly, you will be in a better negotiating position for the final price talk.